The vast majority of our assignments are carried out by Certified Court Interpreters.

 Outside the courtroom, one may interpret for any of those parties in a deposition or examination for discovery.
 Certified Court Interpreters may also be appointed to interpret between a criminal defendant and lawyer.

-In the US, a court interpreter may be a Federally Certified Court Interpreter (FCCI).
-They have been certified by the US Federal Court Administration or state-certified –by an individual state or through the National Consortium of State Courts (NCSC).
+In the US, a court interpreter may be a Federally Certified Court Interpreter (FCCI) or state-certified – by an individual state or through the National Consortium of State Courts (NCSC).

 Canada Immigration tests interpreters and calls them “Certified” which makes it difficult at first glance to determine which certification they hold.
 It is certainly not a professional designation.

 “Accredited Interpreter” is an interpreter whose qualifications are deemed by the court management to be acceptable and who is thus allowed to appear at trial, particularly in criminal matters.